chrisaung11/chrisaung11/README.md

 ### MySQL

 - **Inventory**: A household inventory management system to track products, groceries, and personalized items.
+Household Inventory Management System using MySQL, a database to store information about products, groceries, and other items.
+Create tables for different categories and implement CRUD (Create, Read, Update, Delete) operations.
+The system can be accessed via a simple web interface, allowing users to add, edit, or remove items, and view the inventory in real-time.

 ---

 ## 🌐 API Projects

-- **Stock Tracker**: A dashboard for monitoring various stock prices in real-time.
+- **Stock Tracker**: A real-time Stock Tracker, APIs like Yahoo Finance to retrieve current stock prices.
+The back-end will be built with Node.js for API requests and data processing.
+On the front-end, a dashboard built with would display the data.
+WebSockets could be used for real-time updates, refreshing stock prices without requiring manual user intervention.

 ---